Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

 \item[Measurement] A measurement gadget satisfies the correctness property if

 \item[Error correction] An error correction gadget satisfies the correctness and propagation properties, respectively, if

 holds for $r + s \leq \tEC$, and

 for $s \leq \tEC$.
-Note that the latter property is required for any input state regardless of the number of errors. \end{description} An encoding scheme $\mathcal{E}$ is fault-tolerant if it consists entirely of gadgets that obey the above properties. \end{definition}
+Note that the latter property is required for any input state regardless of the number of errors. \end{description} An encoding scheme $\mathcal{E}$ is \emph{fault-tolerant} if it consists entirely of gadgets that obey the above properties. \end{definition}

-Having defined the properties of individual gadgets, we now analyze the effective noise strength of the encoded circuit.
+Having defined the properties of individual gadgets, we can analyze the effective noise strength of the encoded circuit in such schemes.
 This relies on grouping the gadgets into \textit{extended rectangles}.

-\begin{definition} [Extended rectangles] For every location in the logical circuit $Q$, we define the corresponding rectangle~(Rec) in the encoded circuit $\mathcal{E}(Q)$ to consist of the specific gadget followed by error correction.
-An extended rectangle~(exRec) is defined as a rectangle along with the EC gadgets immediately preceding it.
+\begin{definition} [Extended rectangles] For every location in a logical circuit $Q$, the corresponding \emph{rectangle} in the encoded circuit $\mathcal{E}(Q)$ consists of that specific gadget followed by an error correction gadget (EC gadget).
+An \emph{extended rectangle}~(exRec) is defined as a rectangle along with the EC gadgets immediately preceding it.

 For example, the extended rectangle of a two-qudit gate consists of two leading EC gadgets, the two-qudit gate gadget, and two trailing EC gadgets. \end{definition}

-The extended rectangles allow us to rescale the noise under the error-correcting encoding.
-Specifically, the leading EC gadgets ensure that the input to encoded operations reside in a subspace with bounded errors while the trailing EC-gadgets ensure that the output is error-corrected before passing to the next step.
-We define: \begin{definition} [Goodness and Correctness] An exRec is \textit{good} if the total number of faults occurring within it is no more than the code's correctable number of errors $\tEC$.
-Otherwise, it is \textit{bad}.
+This formalism allows us to analytically renormalize the noise under the error-corrected encoding.
+Specifically, the leading EC gadgets included in each exRec ensure that the input to encoded operations resides in a subspace with bounded errors while the trailing EC gadgets ensure that the output is error-corrected before passing to the next step.
+To anticipate these taking distinct values in our final proof, we introduce separate notation for the fault-tolerant code's correctable number of errors $\tEC$ and for the threshold number $\tbad$ of constituent faults above which an exRec is considered bad.
+We define: \begin{definition} [Goodness and Correctness] For integer $s \geq 0$, an exRec is $s$-\emph{good} iff it contains at most $s$ faults among its constituent lower-level locations.
+Otherwise, it is $s$-\emph{bad}.
+Unless explicitly stated otherwise, good/bad means $\tbad$-good/$\tbad$-bad.

-An exRec is \textit{correct} if it performs the intended ideal operations on the encoded qudits, i.e. if an ideal decoder can be commuted through the rectangle:
+An exRec is \emph{correct} iff it performs the intended ideal operations on the encoded qudits, i.e. iff an ideal decoder can be commuted through the rectangle:

-\end{definition} For the structure layer, we use the modified notion of goodness (unhealthy input counts as bad) from Def.~\ref{def:self-correcting-QCA}.